 • Try to get some regular exercise.
 That’s a great stress buster.

 • Make sure you plan ahead.
-We sometimes can create our own avoidable stress by putting things off until the last minute.
+We sometimes can create avoidable stress by putting things off until the last minute.
 As a mom now, you need to plan for two, not just one.

 10. Manage Your Travel Schedule